Gnkgo/summaries/computer-networks/cn_summary.md

 - **Link Layer:** The network layer brings a datagram from one node to another, but to move a packet from one specific node to another, it relies on the link layer.
     - It delivers the packet to the next node.
 E.g. Ethernet or WiFi.
 Link layer protocols are called frames.
     - error detection
+- an ethernet switch can interconnect a 10 Mbps Ethernet network and a 1 Gbps Ethernet network
+- The 802.11b wireless protocol incorporates a link-layer ACK not present in regular Ethernet

 - **Physical layer:** The job of the link layer is to move whole frames from one node to another; however, the job of the physical layer is to move individual bits.
 Many protocols exist, depending on the physical medium; e.g. Ethernet has different protocols for different cable types.